Emergence of a second law of thermodynamics in isolated quantum systems: Introduction

 as in~\cite{Ingarden1976}.
 Note that instead of the projective valued measure (PVM) associated with the observable $O$ as we use it in the main text, one can define the probability distribution $\vec p$, with respect to a positive operator valued measure (POVM) $(E_i)_{i=1}^r$ and all the following results follow analogously (see Appendix~\ref{appendix:replacingPOVMs}).

 Unlike the von Neumann entropy, the Shannon observable entropy can change in time for isolated systems.
-Indeed, we find that over the course of the evolution of an isolated system, the Shannon observable entropy is close to that of the infinite-time-averaged state $\omega=\lim_{T\rightarrow\infty}\frac{1}{T}\int_0^T dt \rho(t)$, known as the equilibrium state in the context of equilibration on average: \begin{restatable}[]{main*}{mainresult} With $\rho(t),$ $\omega$ and $O$ as defined on a finite dimensional Hilbert space, we have
+Indeed, we find that over the course of the evolution of an isolated system, the Shannon observable entropy is close to that of the infinite-time-averaged state

+also known as the equilibrium state in the context of equilibration on average: \begin{restatable}[]{main*}{mainresult} With $\rho(t),$ $\omega$ and $O$ as defined on a finite dimensional Hilbert space, we have

 where the average $\langle\cdot\rangle_\infty$ is with respect to uniformly random times $0\leq t<\infty$, and the right-hand side (expressed in terms of big-$\mathcal O$ notation) vanishes in the limit where the number of microstates $d_\mathrm{eff}=1/\tr[\omega^2]$ is much larger than that of macrostates $r.$ \end{restatable} The small parameter on the right-hand side of~\eqref{eq:shannon_entropy_intro} measures how strongly the observable $O$ coarse-grains the system relative to the number of microstates $d_\mathrm{eff}$, as discussed in more detail later.
 Here we combine improvements for bounds from the theory of equilibration on average~\cite{Reimann2012,Short_2012,gogolin2016equilibration}, with the so-called Past Hypothesis, formally stated as: \begin{restatable}[]{hypothesis*}{pasthypothesis} The assumption that we initially start in a low entropy state with respect to $O$,